In a changing climate, Yampa Valley snow is melting sooner

 Jay Fetcher copied his father’s data from the red notebook into a spreadsheet.
 He broke down the data into decades, and within each decade, he determined the average day that snow was off the meadows by and the range between the earliest date it melted off and the latest date it melted off.
 Nearly every ten years, that range grows larger, and recently, the snow has been melting off sooner.

 People have told Fetcher that Clark has the most predictable weather pattern in the state, and he believes it.
-They buy hay for the cows on the Fetcher Ranch based on the knowledge that the grass won’t be available from Nov.
+They store hay for the cows on the Fetcher Ranch based on the knowledge that the grass won’t be available from Nov.
 20 to May 20.

 As those dates shift, and as frost-free days arrive sooner on average, he doesn’t think that predictability is going to remain.